-The first question that is often asked when Lágbájá is encountered is, “Why the mask?”
-Basically, Lágbájá’s mask is used as an icon of man’s facelessness.
+The first question that is often asked when Lágbájá is encountered is, “Why the mask”?
+Basically, Lágbájá wears his mask as an iconic symbol of man’s facelessness.

-Lágbájá is fast emerging in the forefront of contemporary African music, rich in the traditions of the continent while cosmopolitan in attitude.
-He has started to take his music beyond the shores of Nigeria, performing in festivals and venues around the world.
+Lágbájá has taken his music beyond the shores of Nigeria, performing in festivals and venues around the world.